grifferz/ongoing-struggle/content/posts/2024/2024-11-01-protecting-uris-from-tor-nodes-with-apache-web-server/index.md

 [https://www.dan.me.uk/tornodes](https://www.dan.me.uk/tornodes) which can
 provide a list of exit nodes, updated hourly.

-This comes as an list of IP addresses one per line so in order to turn it into an httpd access control list:
+This comes as a list of IP addresses one per line so in order to turn it into an httpd access control list:

 ```txt